Bivo14/Family_Assistant_Webapp/README.md

 # Family Assistant Web Application
+Simple Django application which includes calendar and distance calculator

 ### Oveview
 The application servers as a mean for families to track their activities, plan family trips or just share some thoughts about trips from the past.